im89097733/roxy/README.md

 So the app does not currently work on HTTPS

 2) there is some resource sprawl as I have been testing the scripts and since the kill script does not yet comprehensively cleanup the VPC trail

+3) the RDS build script is not created yet.  so this app will not actually work end-end because there is neither a new RDS in the new VPC nor a route from the new VPC to the initial RDS.
+If you were to put a new RDS in the new VPC the code in DBAccess.java would need to be modified to point to the new RDS.
+Or, alternatively, leave the code as is and configure a route between the new VPC and the initial RDS.